Bold Executive Leadership Trends in 2025

 Trend 5: Inclusive, Multigenerational Leadership Pipelines

-Talent pipeline is under pressure.
-For the first time in corporate history five generations now punch the same time‑clock—from Silent Generation mentors to Gen Z first‑line managers, with Gen Alpha already interning.
+The talent pipeline is under pressure.
+For the first time in corporate history, five generations now punch the same time‑clock—from Silent Generation mentors to Gen Z first‑line managers, with Gen Alpha already interning.
 Yet only 6 % of organisations say their leaders are equipped to run a multigenerational workforce effectively.
 The stakes are rising fast: by 2025, one in ten managers will be Gen Z, while Business Insider reports Gen Zers are 1.7x more likely than older cohorts to avoid traditional management roles—a trend dubbed conscious un‑bossing.
-Add Baby Boomers delaying retirement and you have a recipe for pipeline bottlenecks, skill gaps, and culture clashes.
+Add Baby Boomers delaying retirement, and you have a recipe for pipeline bottlenecks, skill gaps, and culture clashes.

 Looking to catalyze the talent conversation.
-Thy these three questions for your next talent committee meeting
+Try these three questions for your next talent committee meeting

 • What percentage of our succession slates feature at least two generations?